CozyProgrammer/Network-Traffic-Monitor/README.md

 Security analysts spend a lot of time looking at network activity.

-Our tool is a very tiny first step toward that.
+My tool is a very tiny first step toward that.